May 6, 2026

 If you're looking for a high-limit business credit card, the Ramp Business Credit Card is a compelling alternative.

 While the American Express Business Platinum offers exceptional travel benefits, Ramp provides a simpler, more cost-effective solution for businesses focused on spend control and financial efficiency.
-Here’s a quick comparison:
+See the comparison below:

 FeatureRamp Business Credit CardAmerican Express Business Platinum